Sign Up

 Outcomes

-≥ 92% of participants will know how to handle food safely.
+≥ 92% of participants will know what food-borne illness is and how to prevent it.

 Objectives